Webb, Texas

 Webb is a rural unincorporated community in Webb County, Texas, United States, located 20 miles north of Laredo.
-According to the 1990 census it had a population of 40.
+According to the 1990 census, it had a population of 40.

 History

-Webb, Texas was established as a railroad stop on the International-Great Northern Railroad in 1881.
-The town was named in honor of the county it was founded on.
+Webb was established as a railroad stop on the International-Great Northern Railroad in 1881.
+The town was named in honor of the county in which it was founded.
 A Webb post office, established in 1909, was still in operation in 1980.
-According to a local count in 1914 Webb, Texas had a population of 100 but its population declined to 25 in 1936.
+According to a local count in 1914 Webb, Texas had a population of 100, but its population declined to 25 by 1936.